Toe and foot osteoarthritis – causes, diagnosis, and treatment

 X-rays can be used to see the progress of the disease and the level of change in the cartilage, but osteoarthritis is primarily a clinical diagnosis.
 It is also difficult to evaluate the changes in the cartilage in relation to the symptoms on an X-ray.
 For example, the sufferer may feel both pain and stiffness, but the X-ray plates show little or no change.
 As a result, an X-ray is not a good way of diagnosing osteoarthritis because the changes show up at a late stage and do not relate to the symptoms.

-Treating osteoarthritis in the toes
+Treating osteoarthritis in the toes and feet

 Osteoarthritis in the toes or osteoarthritis in the feet affect mobility differently for everyone and can be restrictive for someone who is used to being physically active.
 Most forms of osteoarthritis improve if the person affected carries out some form of physical activity.
 This may sound slightly contradictory, as many runners suffer from osteoarthritis and they are physically active.
 Correct training exercises carried out in the right way provide long-term relief of symptoms and improved life for many osteoarthritis sufferers.
 The problem with osteoarthritis in the toes, however, is that it is often extremely painful to exercise as the strain and the movement are specifically on the feet.
 The good news is that movement does not exacerbate the problem, even if it hurts.